 The eighth foundation gemstone in the New Jerusalem (Revelation 21:20) is called, in the Greek, berullos (Strong's #G969).
-Strong's translates the word as "beryl."
+Strong's translates the word as "beryls."
 Thayer's lexicon defines the word as referencing beryls, the same as Strong's, but also states this precious stone displays a pale green color.
 All ten Bibles used in this series also translate this word as this stone.

 Several color varieties of beryls are known to exist.
 Emeralds are a deep green variety of this type of stone.
 Other color varieties include yellow (Heliodors), pink or a touch of rose color (Morganite), a blueish green (Aquamarine) and colorless (Goshenite).

-This gemstone in the priest's breastplate might have been a pale-yellow colored variety known as the Golden Beryl, which is known to contain very few flaws.
+Beryls in the priest's breastplate might have been a pale-yellow colored variety known as the Golden Beryl, which is known to contain very few flaws.

 According to "Diamonds, Pearls and Precious Stones" (page 66), in the Middle Ages, beryls were thought to induce cheerfulness upon the wearer.
 It was commonly referred to as the "sweet-tempered" stone.
-Beryl was also believed to protect a person in battle, cure them of being lazy, and reawaken a married couple's love (Curious Lore of Precious Stones, pages 59 - 60).
+Beryls was also believed to protect a person in battle, cure them of being lazy, and reawaken a married couple's love (Curious Lore of Precious Stones, pages 59 - 60).